HaydenSingleton/XaltiusTravelTomo/README.md

  A decimal score up to 5.0
 ## Review Count
  The number of user reviews, an integer
+## User Reviews (WIP)
+ A collection of the first 10 user reviews stored as a dictionary with each username as a key and each paragraph as a value
 ## Phone Number
  The phone number and country code, a string
 ## Address